amulya2505/Functional-Tests-with-Taiko/README.md

 Note:
     - All environment related properties are in the `functional_tests/env` folder.<br>
-    - reports will be generated in reports folder under reports folder in html format
+    - reports will be generated in reports folder under reports folder in html format <br>
-    - to implement reports in circle ci --> dump the complete folder in the artifacts
+    - to implement reports in circle ci --> dump the complete folder in the artifacts <br>
     - screenshot will be taken in reports directory if tests fails will be in the same report folder itself .
-Code for this is written in the stepfile
+Code for this is written in the stepfile <br>
-    - in default.properties file you can change the report path and other deault properties.
+    - in default.properties file you can change the report path and other deault properties. <br>
-    - In manifest.json you can define language used and plugins required for the Gauge project.
+    - In manifest.json you can define language used and plugins required for the Gauge project. <br>